 In theory, the government agrees: it has set up cyber command centers, established specially-trained police divisions and signed international treaties to fight cyber crime.

-Yet despite these efforts, incidents involving online fraud, identity theft, child pornography and phishing have all soared.
+Yet despite these efforts, online fraud, identity theft, child pornography and phishing have all soared.

 Is Mexico prepared ?

 According to Juan Carlos Carrillo, director of Cyber Security & Privacy Solutions at PricewaterhouseCoopers (PwC), 87% of Mexico-based companies experienced a data breach or some other form of cyber intrusion in the past year, putting it 13 points above the global average.
 After drug trafficking, cyber crime is now the second most common criminal activity in Mexico.

 “Mexico falls in the highest-risk category because of a disproportionate number of cyber crime incidents,” said Héctor Pérez, e-commerce manager for Symantec Latin America.
 Based on a recent Symantec study, Mexico now ranks 3rd worldwide for cyber crime, after China and South Africa.